 Stage #3: Framing

 The framing stage lays the groundwork for the negotiations that come in Stage 4.
 Framing allows you and your spouse to identify and express your vision for what a successful divorce looks like.
 For example, what is your vision for the custody of your children?
 How should your debt be divided?
 In expressing your vision and goals, your mediator will identify areas of friction that will need to be addressed through negotiation.
-Conversely, you will also find where you and your spouse’s interests overlap.
+Conversely, you will also find where your and your spouse’s interests overlap.

 In this process, the focus is only on the expression of your goals and vision.
 Not those of your spouse.
 This is a safe space for you to express yourself.
 It is preferred to hold framing sessions jointly so that both spouses are on the same page and have proper expectations for negotiations.
-However, spouses may not always feel comfortable sharing their goals openly with their spouse.
+However, spouses may not always feel comfortable sharing their goals openly with each other.
 So, as a result, framing sessions can be held separately.

 Remember, the art of mediation is “compromise” so as you frame your interests, understand that you will not get everything you want.
 Make sure you have a clear priority of what interests matter most to you and which ones you can compromise on.